AdobeDocs/experience-platform.en/help/dashboards/modify.md

 >[!NOTE]
 >
 >As widgets are adjusted in size, surrounding widgets are repositioned dynamically.
-This may cause some widgets to be moved to additional rows, requiring you to scroll in order to see all widgets.
+This could cause some widgets to be moved to additional rows, requiring you to scroll in order to see all widgets.

 ![](images/customization/move-widget.png)